DesiPilla/twitter-sentiment-analysis/README.md

 # Background

-On Twitter, users all over the world can express their opinion on any topic in a matter of seconds.
-By searching keywords or hashtags, anyone can scroll through a feed of content relating to any interest they like.
-The rise of social media has seen an uptick in polarizing content on the web, as it has become extraordinarily easy to share one's views.
+# Introduction

-An important field of data science is sentiment analysis, which uses natural language processing to extract certain emotions of feelings from text.
 The main goal of this project is to build and train a model that can detect the sentiment of a tweet.
 For simplicity, this model limit its scope to label all tweets into one of these three categories:
  * negative
  * neutral
  * positive

 Though there are many more specific sentiments that would need to be learned in order to obtain a clearer picture of a tweet's intentions, we will limit our model to learning these three classifications.
 However, a perfect model is nearly impossible to create.
 The reason is because sentiment is highly subjective.
-Anywhere from 10% - 30% of tweets would cause a debate amongst humans as to which category they fall into.
+Roughly 20% of tweets would cause a debate amongst humans as to which category they fall into.
 To illustrate this, consider the following two tweets:

 > I love the world!
 >